 The existentialists among us, though, are crafty folks.
 When backed into the corner, they give lip service to external standards, but are very careful to chose words which avoid being nailed down.

-For example, they say they have a “high respect” for scripture; talk about how it is “trustworthy”, “inspired” and provides “guidelines”; explain how to “interpret” it; and even say it has “authority” – but they will not say it has plenary (i.e., “full”) authority.
+For example, they say they have a “high respect” for scripture; talk about how it is “trustworthy”, “inspired” and provides “guidelines”; and even say it has “authority” – but they will not say it has plenary (i.e., “full”) authority.

-In defense, he then exclaims that he’s only subject to and accountable to his wonderful, personal perception and revelation about the King himself, rather than what the King actually wrote.
+In defense, he then exclaims that he’s only subject to and accountable to his wonderful, personal perception and revelation about the King as inspired by the King’s written words, rather than being accountable and subject to what the King actually wrote.

 When the final judgment is issued, what do you think the verdict will be?